tahardi/bearclave/docs/concepts.md

 the integrity and authenticity of isolated code to outside parties.
 This process is known as **remote attestation**.
 TEEs generate a report containing platform information (e.g., CPU vendor, firmware version) and a measurement of the isolated code.
-This report is cryptographically signed with a private key available only to the TEE.
+The TEE signs this report with a secret key that only it has.
 The public component is made widely available so that anyone can verify the signature and information contained within the report.

 While TEEs provide stronger integrity and confidentiality guarantees than traditional systems, they do so at the cost of performance and usability.